gabrieldelaparra/LnkSerialization/README.md

 ## Description

-In my daily chores, I use the Win+R shortcuts **a lot** to access network folders, desktop, download or my different applications.
+In my daily chores, I use the Win+R shortcuts **a lot** to access network folders; the desktop and download folders; or my different applications.

 Sometimes I need to change my shortcuts in batches: